Born This Way Foundation: Background

+Cynthia Germanotta stated in a 2018 PBS interview that the foundation was established to support young people and promote a "kinder and braver world".
+Its activities focus on fostering kindness, creating supportive environments and promoting mental well-being among young people.

 Executive Director Maya Enista Smith additionally stated that the foundation exists “to help eliminate the stigma surrounding mental health and equip young people to have those conversations that lead to that destigmatization.”

 In October 2018, Lady Gaga was named as one of Elle's Women in Hollywood honorees.
 During her acceptance speech, she encouraged everyone to “work together to beckon the world towards kindness” and opened up about the PTSD she developed after she was assaulted at age 19.
 She additionally advocated for stronger mental health resources, stating she wanted to see mental health become a “global priority”.

-“It is my personal dream that there would be a mental health expert teacher or therapist in every school in this nation and hopefully, one day, around the world,” Lady Gaga said.
-“Let’s lift our voices.
+Lady Gaga stated: “It is my personal dream that there would be a mental health expert teacher or therapist in every school in this nation and hopefully, one day, around the world.
+Let’s lift our voices.
 I know we are, but let’s get louder.
 And not just as women.
 But as humans.”

 In November 2018, Lady Gaga accepted the SAG-AFTRA Foundation's Artists Inspiration Award, and in a 25-minute speech shared her own mental health struggles, advocated for stronger mental health resources in the industry by requesting SAG-AFTRA partner with the foundation, and encouraged people to share their mental health stories.

 “When I speak about mental health, even or especially when I’m speaking about mine, it is often met with quietness, or maybe a somber line of fans waiting outside to whisper to me in the shadows about their darkest secrets,” she said in her acceptance speech.
 “We need to bring mental health into the light.
 We need to share our stories so that global mental health no longer resides and festers in the darkness.”